 - Point of Contact: Jamie Bennett, Intergovernmental Relations Coordinator, email@example.com, (480) 358-3913

 Intergovernmental relations staff engages state legislators and the governor's staff on issues of local and statewide significance.
 Their efforts are guided by the Town's State Legislative Agenda, which is adopted annually by the Town Council before the start of each legislative session.

-The Queen Creek Town Council adopts the state legislative agenda on an annual basis.
-The Town's annual state legislative agenda provides direction to Town staff during the legislative session.
-The focus of the Town's State Legislative Agenda is to protect local revenues and local control and advocate for opportunities to enhance the Town's economic sustainability and infrastructure development.
-Click to view the Town's 2015 Town of Queen Creek State Legislative Agenda.
+The Queen Creek Town Council adopts a legislative agenda on an annual basis.
+The Town's annual legislative agenda provides direction to Town staff during the legislative session.
+The focus of the Town's Legislative Agenda is to protect local revenues & local control, and advocate for opportunities to enhance the Town's economic sustainability and infrastructure development.
+Click to view the Town's 2018 Town of Queen Creek Legislative Agenda.